giantmade/teams-deploy-action/README.md

 - `initiator`: The user who initiated the deployment.
 - `teams_webhook_url`: The URL of the Teams Webhook.
 - `message`: Message to display in the notification.
+- `progress_url`: URL to view the action progress.

 ### Optional
 - `deployment_url`: The URL of the deployment (if available).